JeffryHermanto/DartCheatSheet/README.md

 } // A map of user credentials
 ```

 You maybe wondering why we didn't explicitly declare a type for all of the collections above.
 It's interesting to know that dart's type inference can assign types to these variables for you.
-In this case, the inferred types are List<String>, Set<String> and Map<String,String>.
+In this case, the inferred types are List<String>, Set<String> and Map<String, String>.

 Please note that you can choose to specify a type for your variable declaration like this: